nextauthjs/next-auth/docs/docs/guides/04-providers/03-email-http-api.md

           throw new Error(JSON.stringify(errors))
         }
       },
-    })
+    }
   ],
   ...
 }
 ```

-That's all we need to do to send Emails via an HTTP API like that from SendGrid, Postmark, AWS SES, etc. Note here that the example is only using `text/plain` as the body type.
+And that's all we need to do to send Emails via an HTTP API!
+Note here that the example is only using `text/plain` as the body type.
 You'll probably want to change that to `text/html` and pass in a nice looking HTML email.
-See, for example, our `html` function in [the docs](/providers/email#customizing-emails).
+See, for example, our `html` function in [the Auth.js docs](/providers/email#customizing-emails).

+In addition, we're using a custom provider here, but we can refer to it by its `id` as the first argument to the `signIn()` function in any custom signin pages, just like any other provider.
+So this one would be referred to, for example, in a buttons `onClick` handler like `signIn('sendgrid', { email: 'user@company.com' })`.

 ## Further Reading